 Appropriate computer use is an expectation for kindergarten, first, and second grade students.
-Recognizing that the Internet is neither a regulated nor policed entity, staff members require students to use this resource as an aid in the learning process according to the guidelines established in the Acceptable Use Policy.
+Staff members allow students to use their devices and appropriate educational websites as a resource only to aid in the learning process.
+See detailed guidelines in the district's Acceptable Use Policy.